Dgarc359/rusty-chameleon-cdk/README.md

 The `cdk.json` file tells the CDK Toolkit how to execute your app.

+## Scripts
+`setup:dev:env`   installs necessary dependencies such as cargo-lambda for developing `gen:lambda:rust`   generates a rust lambda directory in src, pass in a name for your directory, ex: `yarn gen:lambda:rust example-project`

 ## Useful commands

 * `npm run build`   compile typescript to js